LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 terrain kind on each.
 The game world is persistent, i.e., every time the player visits a level during a single game, its layout is the same.

-Terrain is depicted with non-letter and non-digit (except zero `0`) characters, the same as items lying on the ground, though blocky solid symbol are more likely to be non-passable terrain than items.
+Letters and digits on the game screen are likely to represent actors.
+On the other hand, terrain is depicted with non-letter and non-digit characters and with zero `0`.
+Items lying on the ground are represented similarly, though blocky solid symbols are likely to be non-passable terrain and particularly unlikely to be items.
 In case of doubt, one of the aiming commands (`/` and keypad `/`, with default keybinding) cycles through all visible and remembered items on the level and another (`*` and keypad `*`, with default keybinding) through all foes.
 Also, pointing at a map position with `MMB` (middle mouse button) displays a short description of its contents.
 The basic terrain kinds are as follows.